YashKalbande/FCR/pacman.md

 In this workshop, we will be creating a Pac-Man maze game, where the user moves around a maze eating all the dots, while being pursued by four ghosts.
-We will use Freegame library.
+We will be useing Freegame library to build this game.

 ## Setup
-Start a new Python file.
-Using your favourite text editor or go on [repl.it/languages/python3](https://www.repl.it/languages/python3) to start new coding environment of Python 3 to quick start our workshop.
+Start a new Python file using your favourite text editor or go on [repl.it/languages/python3](https://www.repl.it/languages/python3) to start new coding environment of Python 3 to quick start our workshop.

-Start your new `main.py` with a new modular imports:
+Edit your new `main.py` with a new modular imports:
 ```python3
 from random import choice
 from turtle import *